blockworkforcesupplychain/blockworkforcesupplychain.github.io/pages/from_current_role.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/13240354"><script src="https://public.flourish.studio/resources/embed.js"></script></div> -->

 ## Probability of moving FROM a current Role
+This is to help a user who wants to change jobs to select the more popular options that people in his current role have been moving to (higher probability of a successful move)
 Filter by role you want to move from
 <div class="flourish-embed flourish-chart" data-src="visualisation/13240513"><script src="https://public.flourish.studio/resources/embed.js"></script></div>